NaiyanJones/naiyanjones.github.io/_posts/2026-07-25-career-shift-updating-website.md

 I have continued to publish and collaborate academically, although I have largely stepped back from social media research.
 More recently, I was invited to join a working group for the Nature Medicine Commission on Quality Health Information for All, contributing my experience in mixed-methods research and large-scale surveys.

-I have now updated my website to better reflect these change, hopefully with more short articles from all the fun I've been having at RICS!
+I have now updated my website to better reflect these changes, hopefully with more short articles from all the fun I've been having at RICS!